se-edu/learningresources/contents/android/IntroToAndroid.md

 #### ViewModel
 Another very useful component is the `ViewModel` component.
 It manages and store UI data in a `lifecycle-aware` way, allowing data to be retained during configuration changes such as screen rotations.
 Using normal UI controllers require data to be saved and then restored by overridding `onSaveInstanceState` or by using `SharedPreferences`, but this is inefficient for large amounts of data.
 For more information, see the [ViewModel page](https://developer.android.com/topic/libraries/architecture/viewmodel.html).

-#### How does this link to MVVM?
+#### How does this link to having better architecture?
-So I suppose you are a Software Engineer, or at least, aspiring to be one.
+I suppose you are a Software Engineer, or at least, aspiring to be one.
 You would probably have heard about good architectural patterns in a Software Engineering module.
 Thus you might be glad to hear that there are common architectural patterns used in Android app development so that we can easily structure our app.

 Previously, Android apps were usually developed using the `Model-View-Presenter` (MVP) pattern or the popular Model-View-Controller (MVC) pattern.
 However, this will change with the above `LiveData` and `ViewModel` components.
 Now, we can create apps that follow the `Model-View-ViewModel` (MVVM) architecture instead.
 The `ViewModel` component provided by Android serves as a good base for our `ViewModel` in the MVVM architecture.